williamvds/uni/lac/lectures.md

 state qₖ and any symbol that can occur when the machine is in that state
   - At most one choice for the next move

-## 𝒩 𝒫
+## 𝒩𝒫
-- The set of problem classes that can be solved using a __non__deterministic Turing Machine in polynomial time
+- The set of problem classes that can be solved using a __nondeterministic__ Turing Machine in polynomial time
 - A subset of __𝒫__
 - __Turing Machine definition__
-  - A language L is in the class 𝒩 𝒫 if there is a deterministic Turing Machine M and a polynomial function f such that...
+  - A language L is in the class 𝒩𝒫 if there is a deterministic Turing Machine M and a polynomial function f such that...
     - Running M on a tape with two inputs w and v (separated by a blank), it always terminates in steps less than f(|w|)